kjs29/Javascript/exercises/object/02-values-in-object.md

 an array of all the values within that Object.

+Do this by

-Do this once using using a `for...in` loop and once using `Object.values`.
+1. using using a `for...in` loop

+2. using `Object.values`.

 Examples: